Skip to content

 Amazon RDS AWS/RDS DBInstanceIdentifier

-Amazon S3 AWS/S3 * * indicates that all dimensions under this namespace will be collected, same below
+Amazon S3 AWS/S3 * * means collecting all dimensions under this namespace, same below

-S3 request metrics need to be manually configured in the console, see the appendix for details
+S3 request metrics require manual configuration in the console, see the appendix for details

 Amazon OpenSearch Service AWS/ES * Same as above